Fish: Etymology

-The word fish is inherited from Proto-Germanic, and is related to German Fisch, the Latin piscis, and Old Irish īasc, though the exact root is unknown; some authorities reconstruct a Proto-Indo-European root *peysk-, attested only in Italic, Celtic, and Germanic.
+The word fish is inherited from Proto-Germanic, and is related to German Fisch, the Latin piscis, and Old Irish íasc, though the exact root is unknown; some authorities reconstruct a Proto-Indo-European root *peysk-, attested only in Italic, Celtic, and Germanic.

 Though often used interchangeably, in biology fish and fishes have different meanings.
 Fish is used as a singular noun, or as a plural to describe multiple individuals from a single species.
 Fishes is used to describe different species or species groups.

 Evolution

 Fossil history

 Dunkleosteus was a giant Devonian armoured placoderm, c.
 400 mya.

 About 530 million years ago during the Cambrian explosion, fishlike animals with a notochord and eyes at the front of the body, such as Haikouichthys, appear in the fossil record.
 During the late Cambrian, other jawless forms such as conodonts appear.

 Jawed vertebrates appear in the Silurian, with giant armoured placoderms such as Dunkleosteus.
 Jawed fish, too, appeared during the Silurian: the cartilaginous Chondrichthyes and the bony Osteichthyes.

 During the Devonian, fish diversity greatly increased, including among the placoderms, lobe-finned fishes, and early sharks, earning the Devonian the epithet "the age of fishes".